 The ICF will be delivered with all the function modules fully assembled.
-The modules can be taken out for service or inspection and may be rotated 4 x 90° in relation to the valve body upon installation.
-Please make sure that the position of ICFD allows space for modules at each side of the ICFD.
+The modules can be taken off for service or inspection and may be rotated $4 \times 90^{\circ}$ in relation to the valve body upon installation.

 The ICF may be fitted with a spindle for manual opening of the solenoid valve.